igorskh/ios-screen-recording-ocr/README.md

 # iOS Field Test Mode OCR Parser using OpenCV and Tesseract

 ## Description
-This project is an example of text detection and text recognition using OpenCV and Google Tesseract using corresponding Python libraries to extract field test mode measurements from iOS using screen recording and post-processing.
+This project is an implementation of text detection and text recognition using [OpenCV](https://opencv.org) and [Google Tesseract](https://opensource.google.com/projects/tesseract) with corresponding Python wrappers to extract field test mode measurements from iOS obtained by built-in screen recording and post-processing.

 This project serves solely learning purpose to practice text detection and optical character recognition (OCR).